How to Make the Preterite Tense in Spanish Fun

 Don’t have time to write lesson plans?
 These Spanish Preterite Lesson Plans and Curriculum do everything for you so all you have to do is teach, correct, and go home.
 They include tons of stories, games, and engaging activities.

-Don’t drill and kill the preterite.
+Don’t drill and kill the preterite tense in Spanish.
 Tell stories, play games.
 Make the preterite fun and soon your students will be talking fluidly about what they did and what happened in the past.